 The Matterhorn rises in the distance, but the highlight is the Gorner Glacier, which winds around the base of Dufourspitze, the highest mountain in Switzerland.

-Next to the viewing platform is the iconic Kulmhotel, with its two observatories and interactive ZOOOM exhibition.
+Adjacent to the viewing platform is the iconic Kulmhotel.
+It has two observatories and an interactive ZOOOM exhibition.
 A café offers a quick snack, and a restaurant offers a more leisurely lunch.

-TIP—If the Riffelberg Express is not open, you’ll need to return to Zermatt from the Matterhorn Glacier Paradise Cable Car and take the Gornergrat train.
+Riffelberg Express Option – If the Riffelberg Express from Furi to Riffelberg is only open from late June to mid-August.
+If you are visiting outside this time, you’ll need to return to Zermatt from the Matterhorn Glacier Paradise Cable Car and take the Gornergrat train.
 This will add about an hour to the day.
 In this case, try to get to the Matterhorn Glacier Express Station in Zermatt as soon as it opens.

 RIFFELSEE